 Citadel Securities Swap Dealer LLC (the "Company"), a Delaware limited liability company, is a swap dealer and over-the-counter ("OTC") derivatives dealer ("OTCDD"), primarily engaged in market making in centrally cleared fixed income related derivatives executed on swap execution facilities.
-The Company is registered as a swap dealer with the U.S. Commodity Futures Trading Commission ("CFTC") and an OTCDD with the U.S. Securities and Exchange Commission ("SEC") though it did not engage in OTCDD activities during the year ended December 31, 2023.
+The Company is registered as a swap dealer with the U.S. Commodity Futures Trading Commission ("CFTC") and an OTCDD with the U.S. Securities and Exchange Commission ("SEC").
 The Company is subject to regulatory capital requirements of both the CFTC and SEC rules.
 The Company is also a member of the National Futures Association ("NFA") and a clearing member of LCH SwapClear Global ("LCH").